kragen/derctuo/line-numbered-isam-buffers.md

 include memory pointers to the pieces in the marker objects instead of ISAM keys.
 Inserting and deleting into a doubly-linked list is easy;
 you have to update all the markers concerned, but that is true with ISAM as well.
-So what is the advantage of ISAM here?
+And ISAM adds a logarithmic slowdown to the jump-to-a-marker operation, which would instead be constant-time with pointers to pieces.
+So is there any advantage of ISAM here?

 FP-persistence maybe?
+Ropes are "persistent" in the FP sense: a reference to a rope refers to a given state of that rope, so an undo history can be implemented simply as a list of pointers to ropes that share structure.
+You can implement ISAM in an FP-persistent way, and if the references from the buffer blocks to the markers are indirected through an FP-persistent dictionary data structure (whether some variant of ISAM or just a hash table) then the whole buffer structure can be FP-persistent.